 1. Your car insurance rises every year even though your car is older and is worth less.
-You would think at least the collision coverage would decrease.
-It will, if you decide to shop around at least every three years.
+You would think at least the collision coverage would decrease since your car is a year older and worth less.
+No!
+But it will, if you decide to shop around at least every three years.
 You may not want to decide based upon premium cost alone, because there is a lot to be said about receiving good service; but if money is tight, shop around.

 2. If you have emergency savings, go with high deductible collision coverage.
 You can save a lot that way.
 I will admit it may cost you if you have an at fault accident, but if you go several years without an accident, your savings will far exceed the amount of your deductible.
 If you don’t have an emergency savings fund, start one now.

 3. Shop your homeowners coverage as well.
 Those premiums tend to rise more than the value of your home.
 Home insurers, like car insurers, count on your not wanting the hassle of changing carriers.